 Ask your IELTS students which skill they are most worried about and listening will probably be top of the list.
 Most courses seem to put most emphasis on the productive skills, at the expense of reading and listening.
+Most textbooks don’t even teach you what connected speech is!

 Many learners are used to sympathetic teachers talking clearly and emphatically.
 They often focus on how the individual word sounds and this problem becomes worse the more removed their language is from English.